rvl-node

 RVL Manager Instance Methods

-Sets the wave parameters for the system.
+Sets the animation parameters for the system on a specific channel.
 These parameters will be synced to any other RVL devices on this channel within 2 seconds at most.
 You can craft animation parameters by hand, but it's recommended to use the rvl-node-animations helper libraries instead.
 Crafting parameters by hand is a pain.

 This method can only be called when the device is in controller mode, and cannot be called until the initialized event is emitted.